PhangsTeam/TP_ALMA_data_reduction/README.txt

 What you have to do for galaxy NGC_1672
 ----------------------------------------

-1. Getting scripts:
+1. Getting scripts and setting the directory tree:

-   - Download the zip file from the Github https://github.com/cnherrera/phangs_scripts_TP_ALMA/ by clicking the Green bouton "Clone or download".
-The directory tree is the following:
+   - Download the zip file from the Github https://github.com/cnherrera/TP_ALMA_data_reduction/ by clicking the Green bouton "Clone or download".

-         # Directory tree
+   - Place the TP_ALMA_data_reduction-master.zip file you downloaded from the github in your HOME PHANGS-data-reduction folder.
+Unzip it and change the name to "scripts_TP".

+   - Create a "raw" file at the same level as the "script_TP" folder.
+We will work in the following directory tree:

           PHANGS-data-reduction
 	  ├── products       !
 Automatically created.
+Final fits files.
-Final fits files ├── tmp	     !
+	  ├── tmp	     !
 Automatically created.
-Temporal folder for data reduction.;
+Temporal folder for data reduction.
 	  ├── raw	     !
 Original ALMA data.
 	  │   ├── 2015.1.00925.S
 	  │   │   ├── 2015.1.00925.S